top of page

 The 2018 vintage in Montalcino was cooler and classic, producing elegant, structured wines with lively acidity.
 This Brunello should age well for 10 to 15 years, gaining more complex flavors as it matures.

-Wine-Searcher lists this wine at around HK$330 to $400 per bottle.
-At HK$370, your price is competitive and reflects the wine’s strong value and quality among top Brunello producers.
+Wine-Searcher lists this wine at around HK$330 to $420 per bottle.
+At HK$375, your price is competitive and reflects the wine’s strong value and quality among top Brunello producers.

-In various HKWS tastings, IL Poggione is often compared to classic Brunello producers such as Biondi-Santi, Altesino, Lisini, Fuligni, and Casanova di Neri.
+In some Brunello tastings, IL Poggione is often compared to classic Brunello producers like Biondi-Santi, Altesino, Lisini, Fuligni, and Casanova di Neri.
 These wineries are known for their focus on pure Sangiovese, reliable quality, and wines that age well.
 IL Poggione’s style is traditional, highlighting the region’s character and balance.
-It stands with Lisini and Biondi-Santi, but is a bit more approachable, similar to Altesino or Fuligni, which are often bolder.
-WhatsApp us at 66236746 or email cf.lau@dunndunn.hk if you are interested in this Brunello di Montalcino expression.
-Prices from Wine Searcher quoted are based on AI findings.
+It stands with Lisini and Biondi-Santi, but is a bit more approachable, similar to Altesino or Fuligni.

 Comments